 Get ready to rock and maybe do a little crowd surfing at the Montebello Rock (previously named Amnesia Rockfest and Montebello Rockfest).
 A fun outdoor music festival showcasing talented bands, solo acts and rising talent from around Canada.

 Feel the beat at the Winnipeg Folk Festival as the folk music community entertains with their uplifting sounds from performers, including singers, bands, dancers and performance artists.
 There are food, drink and local artists selling jewelry, clothing, pottery and musical instruments.
+It’s one of the best music festivals in Canada.

 Where: St Stephen, New Brunswick